ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 The following section lists news about the [modules](https://www.libelektra.org/plugins/readme) we updated in this release.

+### Process

+-  There is also a new plugin called [process](https://github.com/ElektraInitiative/libelektra/tree/master/src/plugins/process).
+   This plugin utilizes the pluginprocess library in order to execute arbitrary other plugins in an own process, acting as a proxy itself.
+Therefore it is not required to explicitly change a plugin's implementation if it shall be executed in an own process. *(Armin Wurzinger)*

 ### <<Plugin1>>

 - <<TODO>>
 - <<TODO>>
 - <<TODO>>

 ### <<Plugin2>>

 - <<TODO>>
 - <<TODO>>
 - <<TODO>>

 ### <<Plugin3>>